Sunday, 29 April 2012

 I spent a few days in London, gawping for the first time in my life at all those great icons I had read and heard so much about – Westminster Abbey, Buckingham Palace, Big Ben, Tower Bridge, Nelson’s Column – and spent several hours riding around on the Underground feeling like a city boy.

 I was flush with funds, having been paid off the ship with six months’ pay, so I probably had about 300 pounds in my pocket.
-With all this money, I lashed out, hired a car and headed up the M1 to Nottingham where my Auntie Doreen and Uncle Gordon lived.
+With all this money, I lashed out, hired a car and headed up the M1 to Nottingham where my Aunt Doreen and Uncle Gordon lived.
 I cannot remember a warmer welcome anywhere than that which I received from the moment I arrived at their home in Calverton.
 Gordon had previously been a trolleybus conductor with Nottingham City Transport and when the last of the trolleys went off the streets of Nottingham in 1965, he found work as the caretaker of a school in the mining village of Calverton just outside the city.
 The job came with a little bungalow within the school grounds and they lived there very happily for many years.

 Doreen was my mother’s sister.
 I had two cousins, Geoffrey who was nine months younger than me and Roger, a couple of years younger than Geoff.
 Geoffrey had recently left home, having started university in Leicester, so there was a spare room in the bungalow, and Doreen and Gordon could not have made me more welcome.
 She was like a second mother to me and to this day I remember her with love and affection.
 Until the day she died a few years ago at the age of 94, she was simply a beautiful person.
 She worked at the hospital, near Nottingham Castle and I would frequently pick her up from work, drive to Calverton and the three of us would share a wonderful meal of egg and chips before Gordon and I would wander up to the Wagon and Horses for a couple of pints.
 What a wonderful home from home it was (their bungalow in Calverton – not the Wagon and Horses).
 They had a little three-wheeled Reliant and it broke me up, driving around in this tiddler of a car.
 Gordon driving, pipe in mouth, me in the passenger seat and Doreen in the back telling us funny little stories about what had happened at work that day.
 They didn’t feel comfortable having me call them Auntie Doreen and Uncle Gordon, so they were AD and UG.
 We had some great times.